bahmutov/github-post-release/README.md

 # github-post-release

-> Post GitHub changelog and close referenced issues after semantic release publishes new module version
+> Forms release changelog and posts a note to each referenced issues after semantic release publishes a new module version

 [![NPM][npm-icon] ][npm-url]